-To solve the deficiency of OC input and the contradictionmodel contradiction, the research objective vehave to quantify the amount of the minimum carbon demand in the system under the simplified food web structure.
-From the LIM results (Fig. 13 and Fig. 14), the OC demand for the two sites (GC1: 131.08 mg C/ m2/ d; GS1: 78.95 mg C/ m2/ d) was larger than the reference value especially in the canyon head, which was larger by a factor of threeTisindicates a substantial proportion of carbon that may enter the microbial loop as dissolved form.
-Besides, the converted POC flux reported in Liu et al. (2006) was 6 to 10 times higher than the reference estimation (Huh et al., 2009) and our modeled value.
-ThisTis discrepancy has also been found in the Nazaré Canyon (de Stigter et al. 2007), which may be resulted from the sediment resuspension triggered by the strong bottom currents.
+To resolve the discrepancy in OC input between literature values and the requirement to sustain the modeled ecosystem, the research objective has shifted to quantifying the amount of the minimum carbon demand in the system under the simplified food web structure.
+The additional DOM input is a possible cause but we do not have strong evidience to support it.
+On the other hand, the converted POC flux reported in Liu et al. (2006) was 6 to 10 times higher than the reference estimation (Huh et al., 2009) and our modeled value.
+This mismatch might be resulted from sediment resuspension or lateral transports of POC flux which cannot be proven in our study.
+For instance, the mismatch between modeled and measured POC flux has been found in the Nazaré Canyon (de Stigter et al. 2007), which may be resulted from the sediment resuspension triggered by the strong bottom currents.

 Network characteristics

-Indices based on a networkare often calculated to describe the function of the food web (Kone et al., 2009).
-Here, five indices were used to estimate the food webs in GC1 and GS1.
+Network indices are often calculated to describe the function of the food web (Kone et al., 2009).
+Here, five indices were used to examine the food web structures in GC1 and GS1.

 TST and T.. quantify the energy which belongs to the system as the sum of flows.
-As a result, the magnitude of these two indices is directly linked to the growth of the ecosystem.
-The higher carbon processing in the canyon head is reflected by higher value of TST and T.., which represent the total amount of energy flowing through the system (Ulanowicz, 1986; 2004).
+As a result, the magnitude of these two indices is directly linked to the ecosystem’s growth.
+The greater carbon processing in the canyon head results in the higher values of TST and T.., which represent the total amount of energy flowing through the system (Ulanowicz, 1986; 2004).
 However, the growth cannot provide detail about how the material is distributed within the system.
-In other words, two systems with totally differentstructure may be featured with the same TST (Bodini, 2012).
-Therefore, two other indexex analyses were carried out to estimate the maturity of the two ecosystems.
+In other words, two systems with totally different food web structures can have the same TST (Bodini, 2012).
+Therefore, two other indices were compute to estimate the maturity of the two ecosystems.
 According to Odum (1969), a mature ecosystem should involve a higher information content, high biomass, and a high capacity to seize and hold the nutrients for cycling within the system.
-The Finn cycling index (FCI), developed by Finn (1976), measures the fraction of total carbon cycling generated by recycling processes.
-Our data show that the FCI is marginally greater in GS1 than in GC1, indicating that the slope system with a higher degree of energy recycling is a mature ecosystem that develops completed nutrient conservation routes (Odum, 1969) in contrast to the canyon system.
-Moreover, the relatively higher biodiversity (Fig. 7 and Fig. 9) and carbon stock (Table 5) in GS1 also show that the ecosystem on the slope is more mature than the frequently disturbed canyon, which is mainly dominated by the bacteria-related process.
-The low carbon stock of larger size faunal group in GC1 indicates that the head of Gaping Submarine Canyon is a fragile ecosystem under severe physical perturbation, as reported in Liao et al. (2017) and Liao et al. (2020).
-The FCI in different sections of Nazare canyon and previously reported benthic ecosystems are found in the range of 5% to 20% (van Oevelen et al., 2011; Kones et al., 2009; Anh et al., 2015), while our FCI are still within this range (GC1: 7 %; GS1: 13%).
+Our data show that the FCI is marginally greater in GS1 than in GC1, indicating that the slope system might have a higher degree of energy recycling and was a relatively mature ecosystem that develops more completed nutrient conservation routes (Odum, 1969) in contrast to the canyon system.
+Moreover, the higher biodiversity (Fig. 7 and Fig. 9) and biotic carbon stock (Table 5) in the GS1 than in GC1 also show that the ecosystem on the slope is more mature than the frequently disturbed canyon, mainly dominated by the bacteria-related process.
+The low carbon stock of the larger-size faunal group in GC1 indicates that the head of Gaping Submarine Canyon is a fragile ecosystem under severe physical perturbation, as reported in Liao et al. (2017) and Liao et al. (2020).
+The FCI in different sections of Nazare canyon and previously reported benthic ecosystems are found in the range of 5% to 20% (van Oevelen et al., 2011; Kones et al., 2009; Anh et al., 2015), while our FCIs are well within this range (GC1: 7 %; GS1: 13%).

-The rest index, AMI, is suggested to be an indicativeive index for the developmental status of an ecological network (Ulanowicz,1980).
+The index of average mutual information, AMI, indicates the developmental status of an ecological network (Ulanowicz,1980).
 The number of constraints determines the magnitude of AMI value.
-That is, the more the constraint are in effect, the less the uncertainty is in the system; therefore, the higher value the AMI will be.
+That is, the more the constraints are in effect, the less the uncertainty is in the system; therefore, the higher value the AMI will be.